iv4nnet/ComputerVisionUGR/README.md

 # Computer Vision Homework Assignments

 Welcome to my repository for the Computer Vision course assignments from UGR.
-This repository contains the implementations and solutions for various exercises focusing on image processing techniques, Machine Leaning, and Deep Learning using Python and OpenCV.
+This repository contains the implementations and solutions for various exercises focusing on image processing, machine learning, and deep learning techniques using Python, OpenCV, and TensorFlow.
 Below is a brief overview of the assignments included in this repository.

 ## Table of Contents